RayZh-hs/SJPHY/README.md

 In each folder, you will find a `main.ipynb` file.
 Open it with any code editor.

 To use the template, copy the first python cell to a **reliable AI agent** (e.g. Google Gemini 2.5 Pro), along with **all photos of your worksheet**, constituting the all data needed to conduct analysis.
-The AI agent should produce a python snippet extracting all data from the photos, formatting them into python lists or arrays.
+The AI agent should produce a yaml snippet extracting all data from the photos.
+Create a `data.yaml` file in the experiment folder and paste the produced code into it.
-**Replace the first cell with the produced code.**

 Then, run all cells in order.
 The notebook should produce all analysis results, including uncertainty analysis and graphs.
+If it is the first time you run any notebook, it will ask you to fill in your name and student ID for report generation.
+This result is saved at `me.yaml`, at the project root.

 You will see an `output` folder created in the experiment folder, containing:
 - All generated graphs in PNG format;

-- A markdown report including all analysis results, graphs, and uncertainty analysis.
-- A pdf version of the report, rendered from the markdown file.
+All the data you need will be printed in order when you run the cells.

 ## Attributions